 Getting Christianity Wrong

-I listed some of the great names in the Catholic Church and mentioned that I failed to see how these folks could be accused of getting Christianity so horribly wrong (EE p.
-46).
-Howe responds with a list of Protestants he considered great, and asserted that, yes indeed, even great people could be wrong.
+In the book (page 46), I listed some of the great names in the Catholic Church and mentioned that I failed to see how these folks could be accused of getting Christianity so horribly wrong.
+Howe responds with a list of Protestants he considers great, and asserted that, yes indeed, even great people could be wrong.

 This is a misleading analogy, though.
 I was not speaking of minor errors or disagreements (hence the word “horribly”).
 After 1,500 years of great Christian thinkers teaching Catholic doctrine, the Reformers came along and said that these men got salvation itself wrong.
-The logical conclusion to this line of thinking is that the historical Fathers and Doctors of the Church – some of them who gave us the biblical canon and the orthodox creeds – were not even Christians!
-Listing some smart Protestants is hardly a resolution to such a bizarre theory.
+The clear implication (which is often stated explicitly by anti-Catholics) is that the historical Fathers and Doctors of the Church – some of whom gave us the biblical canon and the orthodox creeds – were not even Christians!
+Listing some smart Protestants is hardly a response to such a bizarre position.

 Overcoming the Church

-Although Matthew 16:18 was not the only “prooftext” cited for my conviction that the Church that Christ started would not be overcome (see EE p.
-34), Howe devoted about 25% of his original response to proving that the Catholic understanding of that verse might not necessarily be correct.
-Besides being a lot of work to show only the possibility of error, Howe’s method is to attack the arguments of one Francis Sullivan (a writer who is not cited for support anywhere in the body of Evangelical Exodus).
+Although Matthew 16:18 was not the only “prooftext” cited for my conviction that the Church that Christ started would not be overcome, Howe devoted about 25% of his original response to proving that the Catholic understanding of that single verse might not necessarily be correct.
+Oddly, Howe did so by attacking the arguments of one Francis Sullivan (a writer who is not cited for support anywhere in the body of Evangelical Exodus).
+Since he went through all the trouble, I’ll briefly respond.

 PART 4: “Sawing Off the Branch on Which One Sits”